-The Best Viewpoints in Badlands National Park
+The Best Places to see Badlands National Park

 Before choosing where to go in the Badlands National Park, it is essential to understand the layout.
 Badlands National Park is divided into three Units.
 The North Unit, where most people visit.
 The Stronghold Unit is southeast of the North Unit.
 The Stronghold Unit is not paved but accessible.
 This is where Sheep Mountain Table is located.